-Wear appropriate Personal Protection Equipment
+Wear Appropriate Personal Protection Equipment

 Workers should always wear the appropriate attire and equipment when working on roofing projects.
 Proper footwear with traction, hard helmets, gloves, wet weather gear and fall protection harnesses all play a vital role in the safety of workers to prevent common roof fall hazards.
-It is important that all equipment is checked regularly to ensure that everything is in good condition and will work accordingly and without posing any risk.

 - KATTCLIMB Fixed Ladder Systems

 - KATTCONNECT Anchor Points and Lifelines

 All of our products are compliant with OSHA regulations and eliminate the many hazards that come with working from high places.
 From guardrails to safety harnesses and everything between, you can trust us at FIXFAST USA to keep you safe while you get the job done.